 Official CAMPUS POLICY on academic dishonesty

 Contact the Office of Undergraduate Studies by email (firstname.lastname@example.org).
 Please include the student name, student I.D., incident date, instructor, class, and all documented communications between faculty and student.
 Please send hard copy evidence to 105 Norwood Hall.
 When all the hard copies have been received an appointment will be schedule between the student and the VPUS.

 Students involved in academic dishonesty allegations are given due process and sanctions are administered according to the official campus policy on academic dishonesty.
-Go here to see the requirements for the student reflection paper and the Acceptance of Discipline on Informal Disposition.
+Go here to see the requirements for the Acceptance of Discipline on Informal Disposition.